NixOS/nix.dev/source/guides/recipes/continuous-integration-github-actions.md

 ### 1. Creating your first binary cache

-It's recommended to have different binary caches per team, depending who will have write/read access to it.
+It's recommended to have different binary caches per team, depending on who will have write/read access to it.

 Fill out the form on the [create binary cache](https://app.cachix.org/cache) page.